Lorenzo Cain

 Lorenzo Lamar Cain (born April 13, 1986) is an American former professional baseball center fielder.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers and the Kansas City Royals.
 The Brewers drafted him in the 17th round of the 2004 MLB draft from Tallahassee Community College in Florida.
 In 2010, Cain made his MLB debut, and, following the season, the Brewers traded him to Kansas City with three other players for pitcher Zack Greinke.

 Four years later, he placed in the top 10 in the American League in batting average (.301) and stolen bases (28).
 Known for his defensive acrobatics, he won four Wilson Defensive Player of the Year Awards for outfielders and three Fielding Bible Awards.
 Further, he won the 2014 American League Championship Series Most Valuable Player Award due in part to his defensive play.
-He also finished third in MVP voting in 2015.
+He finished third in MVP voting in 2015, and seventh in MVP voting 2018.

 Early life

 Cain's father died when Lorenzo was four years old.
 His mother, Patricia, raised him and his brother, and still works at a printing plant in Madison, Florida.

 In contrast to most professional ballplayers, Cain did not start playing baseball until his sophomore year in Florida's Madison County High School.
 He only did so, he said, because he was not chosen for the school basketball team.
 At the time, Cain didn't own a baseball glove.